seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 - [System Design](#system-design)
 - [Sources & References](#sources--references)

 # Retrieval-Union Semantics (RUS)

-Retrieval?Union Semantics (RUS) is a minimalist yet complete model for representing logical structures in retrieval tasks.
+Retrieval-Union Semantics (RUS) is a minimalist yet complete model for representing logical structures in retrieval tasks.
 Everything mentioned is interpreted by default as a __union (ANY)__, so __OR__ does not need to be modeled explicitly. __NOT__ is used for exclusion, while intersections (__AND__)